 CapLinked will benefit not only from the additional capital, but from the strategic value of its newly added investors.
 Because the company is in the rare position to raise capital from among its target customers, each new backer is another industry advocate.
 The company arguably has the best solution in the market today.
 The challenge going forward is for CapLinked to refine and scale its customer acquisition engine push it across the tipping point of mass market adoption.

-- CapLinkedSecure collaboration & workflow for complex deals and projects
+- CapLinkedSecure documents & workflow for deals and projects

 CapLinked enables enterprises to speed up the closing process for complex deals while mitigating risk.